wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Fur armor
 Make tent and sleep for survival in inventory
 Some firemaking into survival?
-Draw water from river
-Boil river water (sick condition if dont?)
-Multi xp skill recipe
-Feats for each skull tier
+Feats for each skill tier
 Property with personal farm
 Seeds.
 Get soil and put in pot clay
 Water, tend, harvest or x hours away